Sagar-Darji/Personality-prediction/README.md

 ## Let's get started
 [![](https://img.shields.io/badge/author-@SagarDarji-blue.svg?style=flat)](https://www.linkedin.com/in/sagar-darji-7b7011165/)

+The system will predict one's personality and their traits through basic survey.This system will help the human resource to select right candidate for desired job profile, which in turn provide expert workforce for the organization.

 ### Applications in psychology:
 Factor analysis has been used in the study of human intelligence and human personality as a method for comparing the outcomes of (hopefully) objective tests and to construct matrices to define correlations between these outcomes, as well as finding the factors for these results.
 The field of psychology that measures human intelligence using quantitative testing in this way is known as psychometrics (psycho=mental, metrics=measurement).